HackYourFutureBelgium/home/students/asking-for-help.md

 ### Label: `sunday-review`

+> Psst.
+Please don't put these on the homework project board!
+> Reserve the board for homework issues only to avoid cluttering it up.

 Your class repository has [a label](https://help.github.com/en/github/managing-your-work-on-github/labeling-issues-and-pull-requests) called `sunday-review` (it's bright yellow 🌞).
 Whenever you come across a problem or topic that you would like to review in person on Sunday ...

 * Label it `sunday-review`